Enabling CV-MDI-QKD for low squeezed states using non-Gaussian operations: PAS-CV-MDI-QKD

 In this section we show the utility of photon added-then-subtracted (PAS) state as the primary entanglement resource in MDI setting.
 We first derive a transmissivity dependent PAS state in Sec.~\ref{SEC3A}.
-Next we show the performance of this state compared with 2PR state and pure TMSV in the same protocol in Sec~\ref{SEC3B}.
+Next we show the performance of this state compared with 2PR state and pure TMSV in MDI-QKD in Sec~\ref{SEC3B}.